 Wycombe Wanderers vs Tottenham Hotspur

-Wycombe, a club just west of London enjoying their first-ever season in the second tier, drew Tottenham, who are now on something of a tour of smaller grounds.
+Wycombe, a club just west of London who were enjoying their first-ever season in the second tier, drew Tottenham, who were on something of a tour of smaller grounds.
 In the Third Round, they beat eight-tier Marine FC in the largest gap in the competition’s 150-year history.
-This winner goes to either Everton or Sheffield Wednesday.